 Ready.
 Set.
 Lettuce Eat.
 Its June 1st, and you have your New Orleans Local Foods Buyers Guide in hand and you are ready to start out on your path to a healthier, more sustainable lifestyle….. or you signed up for this Eat Local Challenge and the thought of this geographic diet already has you starving and without a clue on how to proceed.

-Option A: Visit one or more of the below and see what they are offering.
+Option A: Visit one or more of the places that are selling local foods and see what they are offering.
 Build your shopping list around it!
+Go to the “Where to buy” page to find a list of suggested places to purchase foods that will be grown caught or raised within 20o miles.
+Below is the short list.

 - farmers markets, roadside stands ( most everything there will be locally sourced)